Incoherent charge transport in an organic polariton condensate: Permutation symmetric bases for exact diagonalization

 For $N$ molecules and $N_{ex}$ excitations, the number of excited molecules can range between zero and $\text{min}(N_{ex},N)$.
 If there are $p$ molecules excited, there are $N-p$ molecules unexcited, and $N_{ex}-p$ photons; we can write the excitonic part of this state in the form:

-where $\Da_{\neq i_1,i_2,\ldots ,i_p}$ denotes the state of the unexcited molecules.
+where $\Da_{\neq n_1,n_2,\ldots ,n_p}$ denotes the state of the unexcited molecules.

 We next include vibrations.
 We first consider the vibrational state of the excited molecules.
 The set of unexcited molecules can then be treated in a similar fashion.
-Given $p$ excited molecules, there exist a set of vibrational states which are related by permuting the vibrational exciton numbers on each molecule.
-If we denote $\{\nu\}$ as the set of vibrational excitations, then the permutation symmetric superposition of such states $\symset_{p}(\{\nu\})$, is given by,
+Given $p$ excited molecules, there exist a set of vibrational states which are related by permuting the vibrational quantum numbers on each molecule.
+If we denote $\{\nu\}$ as the set of vibrational quantum numbers---i.e. the set of numbers of excitations, then the permutation symmetric superposition of such states $\ket{\symset_{p}\{\nu\}}$, is given by,